swalker-sada/anthos-practice/platform_admins/docs/distributed-relational-database.md

 TBD Chris
 - show how backup works
 - show how restore works
+- show how data loss looks like if backup did not contain latest changes
 - use bucket

 ## Developing a backup strategy